cgwire/kitsu/docs/faq/README.md

 ## How to be notified of everything?

-The easiest way to be aware of every change on the production, instead of clicking one by one on all the eyes is to go to the **News Feed** page.
+The **Newsfeed** page is here to keep you aware of all the changes on the production.

 You can go there with the drop-down menu on top of a page.

 ![newsfeed dropdown menu](../img/faq/drop_down_menu_newsfeed.png)

 On the **News Feed** page, you can see all the change of status during the production.
-It gives you a global view of what happen.
+It gives you a global view of what happened.

 ![newsfeed page](../img/faq/newsfeed_comment_all.png)